ShopBot, Step-By-Step

 • The green panel is a g-code console, and there is another dialogue box with the Spindle Control.

-• Correct Bit is in the spindle
+• Correct bit is in the spindle and secured,

-• The Material is in place and adequately secured to the bed
+• Material in place and secured,

-• Calibrated the Z-Axis
+• Calibrate the Z-Axis

 Changing the bit